Grant to Aid Nurses from Underrepresented Groups

 These programs prepare students to pass the licensure exam required for all registered nurses in as little as 12-18 months and provide quicker routes to workforce eligibility than traditional programs.
-The accelerated baccalaureate program at UCF can be completed in just over 14 months.
+The accelerated baccalaureate program at UCF can be completed in just four semesters.

-The five students to be awarded NCIN scholarships will be announced by UCF in spring 2014.
 Individuals who wish to pursue nursing as a second career should apply now to UCF for summer 2014 enrollment.
-A separate application to the College of Nursing must be submitted between January 1 and February 1 in order to be considered for the Accelerated Second Degree Bachelor of Science in Nursing program.
+A separate application to the College of Nursing must be submitted between Jan.
+1 and Feb.
+1 in order to be considered for the Accelerated Second Degree Bachelor of Science in Nursing program.
+The college admits 66 students to the second-degree program each May.
 Applicants will undergo a competitive selection and interview process.
-The college admits 60 students to the second-degree program each May.
-Five of these students will receive a RWJF NCIN scholarship, which can be used to pay tuition, academic fees and living expenses.
+To be considered for the RWJF NCIN scholarship, students will need to submit a separate scholarship application by Feb.
+16.

 Since 2008, the NCIN program has distributed 3,117 scholarships to students at more than 124 unique schools of nursing.
 This year, funding for 400 scholarships was granted to 52 schools of nursing, including UCF.

 Students also receive other supports to help them meet the demands of an accelerated degree program.
-All NCIN grantee schools are required to maintain a leadership program and a mentoring program for their scholars, as well as a pre-entry immersion program to help scholars learn to study, test-taking and other skills that will aid them in managing the challenges of an accelerated program.
+All NCIN grantee schools are required to maintain a leadership program and a mentoring program for their scholars, as well as a pre-entry immersion program that will aid scholars in learning to study, as well as test-taking and other skills that will help them in managing the challenges of an accelerated program.